 One of the greatest ideals that comes from the Meatless Monday campaign is that it can free up money to spend on better, greener meat.
 The following criteria are better for the animals, better for the environment, and better for your health.

 Will you consider giving Meatless Monday a try for October?
+Here are some recipes to try!
 What about for a longer period of time?